 The results indicated that six of the 10 patients responded well to the ketogenic diet, meaning their cancers stabilized or showed partial remission, Dr. Fine told me.
 Dr. Adrienne Scheck of the Barrow Brain Tumor Research Center also told me the ketogenic diet can be an effective tool to manage deadly brain cancer.

-Dr. Scheck said KD might also be effective when combined with certain chemotherapies, and possibly with radiation therapy, and Seyfried agreed.
+Dr. Scheck said keto might also be effective when combined with certain chemotherapies, and possibly with radiation therapy, and Seyfried agreed.
 Dr. Seyfried underscored the keto diet does not cure cancer, but can manage it.

 Ketogenic Diet Can Replace Standard of Care